grondinaucsd/grondinaucsd.github.io/content/courses/sustainability.md

 ## Introduction

 The course is a short introduction to the analytical tools and basic results in the theory of economic sustainability from a macroeconomic perspective.
-The class begins by reviewing dynamic decision-making in continuous time, efficiency and intergenerational equity.
-It then covers alternative sustainability criteria in the context of macroeconomic models with non-renewable and renewable resources, and with reproducible capital.
+The class begins by reviewing dynamic decision-making in continuous time, efficiency, and intergenerational equity.
+It then reviews the axiomatic approach to intergenerational preferences and presents alternative sustainability criteria, which are subsequently applied to macroeconomic models with non-renewable and renewable resources, and with reproducible capital.
 It finally explores the implications of sustainability criteria for national accounting practices.

 + [Syllabus](/static/Econ_112_Syllabus.pdf)
 ---